Certain obesity drugs will cost as little as $149 and Medicare will start covering them under White House deals

 The prices consumers pay under the deals, however, will vary based on their coverage and how they purchase the medications, among other factors.
 The current list price of the drugs ranges from roughly $1,000 to $1,350, though the ultimate cost for consumers depends on their insurance and on discounts.

-These prices will be available when TrumpRx, the administration’s direct-to-consumer website, launches in early 2026.
+These prices will be available when TrumpRx, the administration’s direct-to-consumer website, launches in early 2026 – though consumers will be able to see the medications’ costs before the year’s end, said Dr. Mehmet Oz, the Centers for Medicare and Medicaid Services’ administrator.

 Eligible Medicare enrollees, meanwhile, will have a $50 copay for certain GLP-1 medications approved for both obesity and diabetes.
 The drugmakers will reduce the prices Medicare pays to $245, which will help pay for expanded coverage of weight loss drugs.
 The prices will take effect in mid-2026.